BetonQuest/BetonQuest/docs/Documentation/Variables-List.md

 ## Item: `item`

 With this variable you can display amount of specific items in player's inventory or a number needed to reach specific amount.
-The first argument is the name of an item (as defined in _items.yml_) and the second one is either `amount` or `left:x`, where `x` is a number.
+The first argument is the name of an item (as defined in the _items_ section) and the second one is either `amount` or `left:x`, where `x` is a number.

 !!! example
     `%item.stick.amount%`